Yoga in Montreal

 Yin yoga requires a gentle approach that respects the body’s limits.
 Poses should be held comfortably, without forcing or creating excessive pain.

-Prenatal yoga is adapted to pregnant women and focuses on the specific needs of their growing bodies.
-Prenatal yoga sessions incorporate gentle postures, breathing techniques, muscle strengthening and relaxation exercises to help relieve back pain, strengthen pelvic floor muscles, promote flexibility and reduce stress.
+Prenatal yoga and Prenatal Pilates is tailored to pregnant women and focuses on the specific needs of their growing bodies.
+Prenatals classes incorporate gentle postures, breathing techniques, muscle strengthening and relaxation exercises to help relieve back pain, strengthen pelvic floor muscles, promote flexibility and reduce stress.

-Postnatal yoga is designed to help new mothers regain their strength, balance and well-being after childbirth.
+Post-natals classes are designed to help new mothers regain strength, balance and well-being after childbirth.

-Postnatal yoga sessions focus on pelvic floor strengthening, gentle abdominal strengthening, postural realignment, relaxation and stress reduction.
-Postnatal yoga also promotes reconnection with the body, physical recovery, calming the mind and emotional support during this time of transition.
+Post-natal yoga & pilates sessions focus on pelvic floor strengthening, gentle abdominal strengthening, postural realignment, relaxation and stress reduction.
+Post-natal yoga also promotes reconnection with the body, physical recovery, calming the mind and emotional support during this time of transition.

 These practices enable women to maintain gentle physical activity, relax, strengthen their bodies and cultivate greater self-awareness throughout pregnancy and the postnatal period.

-As its name suggests, this form of yoga is specifically adapted to the needs of people over 60, although anyone of any age can come and take this class.
+As its name suggests, this yoga class is specifically adapted to the needs of people over 60, although anyone of any age can come and take this class.
 This form of yoga focuses on maintaining flexibility, strength, balance and mobility, taking into account physical particularities and possible age-related limitations.

 This class respects each individual’s pace and capacities.
 Postures (asanas) are adapted to take account of stiff joints, less flexible muscles and the sensitivity of participants.
 Breathing exercises (pranayama) are integrated to promote relaxation, improve concentration and enhance vitality.